AntiPwr/AntiPwr.github.io/root/wiki/Whisper of the Well Information.md

 The **Proto** kingdom, also known as Protista, served as the foundation for the evolution of the Bluma and Decara kingdoms.

-Kingdoms are distinguished by planar function, which may influence character creation and the organization of their belief systems.
+Kingdoms are distinguished by their eco/planar/empire function, which may influence character creation and the organization of their belief systems.
 For example, Ferra and Bluma are considered low-minded creatures, whereas others may be classified as middle-minded or high-minded.
-Resonance with Ferra or Bluma, in this case, would result in stat adjustments.
+This distinction refers to purpose taxonomy and will influence character creation through resonance.

-Kingdoms may have subkingdoms, which translate to races and subraces, that achieve similar characteristic functions.
+Kingdoms may have subkingdoms, which translate to races and subraces, that pinpoint the same empire function but from a different angle.
 The term "sub" is used to denote populations within a greater kingdom.

 </details>